SIMLA: The Spitzer Infrared Spectrograph Mapping Legacy Archive: SIMLA Pipeline

 \subsection{Construction of Backgrounds}

 SIMLA backgrounds are composed of three major components that will be described in the following subsections.
 An example of each of these three components, and the final background they sum to, is shown in Figure~\ref{fig:dark_components}.
-They are; 1) the zodiacal light, which includes taking into account that a part of the zodiacal light has already been removed from each BCD by the use of ``super darks'' in the IRS calibration pipeline (Section~\ref{sec:zodibcds}, top-left panel in Figure~\ref{fig:dark_components}); 2) removing a persistent, static dark current feature that appears to be a property of the IRS low resolution detectors, and removing residuals correlated with the intensity of zodiacal light (Section~\ref{sec:superdarks}, top-right panel in Figure~\ref{fig:dark_components}); and 3) removing time-varying pixel pedestal offsets by averaging together a large collection of close-in-time dark observations (Section~\ref{sec:shards}, bottom-left panel in Figure~\ref{fig:dark_components}).
+They are; 1) the zodiacal light (Section~\ref{sec:zodibcds}, top-left panel in Figure~\ref{fig:dark_components}), which includes taking into account that a part of the zodiacal light has already been removed from each BCD by the use of ``super darks'' in the IRS calibration pipeline; 2) removing a persistent, static dark current feature that appears to be a property of the IRS low resolution detectors, and removing residuals correlated with the intensity of zodiacal light (Section~\ref{sec:superdarks}, top-right panel in Figure~\ref{fig:dark_components}); and 3) removing time-varying pixel pedestal offsets by averaging together a large collection of close-in-time dark observations (Section~\ref{sec:shards}, bottom-left panel in Figure~\ref{fig:dark_components}).